If you read my last blog post (https://www.lauramuchmore.com/post/it-is-what-it-is) you would have seen the following:

 It all happened in a matter of seconds.

-Within a few seconds, his head goes back, he becomes rigid, loses consciousness and stops breathing.
+Within a few seconds, his head goes back, he becomes rigid, loses consciousness, and stops breathing.

 You know that saying that a mother could lift a car off of their child if needed – they tap into unknown strength in an emergency?
 Yeah, that’s what it was like.
-I throw my back out sitting on the floor sorting laundry, yet here I was able to, at an angle, pull my “dead weight” (sorry, bad pun.
+I can throw my back out sitting on the floor sorting laundry, yet here I was able to, at an angle, pull my “dead weight” (sorry, bad pun.
 Is it too early?) husband out of the booth and move him to the floor, without hitting his head or hurting either one of us in the process.

 LET’S BACK UP

-Now, I’ve been a Registered Nurse for over 25 years, specializing in acute cardiac care and I’ve NEVER heard anything related to a change in an ECG as “urgent but not emergent”.
+Now, I’ve been a Registered Nurse for over 25 years, specializing in acute cardiac care, and I’ve NEVER heard anything related to a change in an ECG as “urgent but not emergent.”

-Heath explains that he has business travel in the next two weeks and immediately after that is our annual summer vacation…”no worries, we’ll be able to get this done in the next two weeks.”
+Heath explains that he has business travel in the next two weeks, and immediately after that is our annual summer vacation… “No worries, we’ll be able to get this done in the next two weeks.”

 IN THE VOICE OF THE SPONGEBOB NARRATOR, “FIVE WEEKS LATER…”